-Join Angie Taylor for an in-depth discussion in this video Intro video, part of Kinetic Typography Techniques with After Effects.
+Join Angie Taylor for an in-depth discussion in this video Intro video, part of After Effects: Kinetic Typography Techniques (2011).

 The art of animating text in time with voice and music really took off in the 1960s, with the groundbreaking movie titles of Saul Bass and Pablo Ferro.
 Since then, kinetic typography HAs become a common feature of movie titles, advertisements, and channel branding graphics.
 Adobe After Effects offers a wide selection of tools used to animate text.
 In this workshop, you'll work in a real world example of a typical kinetic typography project created by me and artist and musician Richard Walker.